marcjimz/LLM-Finetuning-Azure/labs/fine_tuning_dashboards/gpt_fine_tuning_aoai_dashboard.md

-## Fine-Tuning GPT-4 Models - A Dashboard Experience
+## Fine-Tuning GPT Models - A Dashboard Experience
-Learn how to fine-tune a GPT-4 model using Azure OpenAI Studio - UI Dashboard.
+Learn how to fine-tune a GPT model using Azure OpenAI Studio - UI Dashboard.

 ### Prerequisites
 * Learn the [what, why, and when to use fine-tuning.](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/fine-tuning-considerations)
 * An Azure subscription.
 * Access to Azure OpenAI Service.
 * An Azure OpenAI resource created in the supported fine-tuning region (e.g. Sweden Central).
-* GPT Models that support fine-tuning so far:
+* GPT Models that support fine-tuning so far: *gpt-35-turbo-0613* and *gpt-35-turbo-1106*.
-  * *gpt-35-turbo-0613*
-  * *gpt-35-turbo-1106*
-  * *gpt-35-turbo-0125*
-  * *gpt-4-0613*
 * Prepare Training and Validation datasets:
   * at least 50 high-quality samples (preferably 1,000s) are required.
   * must be formatted in the JSON Lines (JSONL) document with UTF-8 encoding.